Skip to main content

 • Investment earnings are taxed at 15%.

-• If you are 60 or older, income payments are tax free.
+• Income payments are tax free.

 • Because you’re withdrawing your super, consider how long you’ll need it to last.